 Kyrgyzstan is made up of 7 provinces.
 The capital, Bishkek, is an independent city with the status of a province.

 Lake Issyk Kul is a beautiful lake, and the largest in the country, located in the northwest of the country.
-In fact, it is the second largest alpine lake in the world and the surrouding area comprises snow-capped Tien Shan mountains at an elevation of 3000 to 4000 meters above sea level.
-The lake itself is at 1300 to 1600 meters.
+In fact, it is the second largest alpine lake in the world and the surrouding area comprises snow-capped Tien Shan mountains at an elevation of 3,000 to 4,000 metres above sea level.
+The lake itself is at 1,300 to 1,600 metres.
 There are many activities here and it is one of the most favorite places in Kyrgyzstan to go hiking into the mountains surrounding the lake.
 There are also many beaches along its shore which are popular for swimming and sunning, although the water is cold, even in summer.
 Karakol is one of the most popular places along the shores of the lake and there are many things to explore from here.

-This beautiful national park is only about an hour away from the capital Bishkek.
+The beautiful Ala-Archa National Park is only about an hour away from the capital Bishkek.
 The park has many things to offer travellers, including walking, trekking and climbing.
 There are magnificent hikes to glaciers and waterfalls and experienced hikers even can climb to the Ak-Sai Canyon and Ak-Sai Glacier which are surrounded by fantastic hih peaks.

 Altyn Arashan is located a short drive east of Karakol and is located in the extreme east of the country.
 Altyun Arashan is a beautiful mountain gorge with very spectacular roads which are only navigatable by four-wheel drive trucks.
 The area is at 3000 metres above sea level and known for its curative hot springs as well.
 The valley is a very popular place amongst trekkers and climbers but there are more easy day walks to offer travelles as well.

 Kyrgyzstan has a bitter climate, with harsh conditions, especially during the long and cold wintermonths of November to March.
 Much of the country is at higher altitude so much of the country has got summers which are not overly hot.
 Rain or snow is possible year round but on average it is a dry country.
 Spring and autumn are wetter than the rest of the year when sunny and dry conditions rule the country.
-In the lower parts of Kyrgyzstan, summers are around 27 degrees maximum, and around 15 degrees at night.
-During winter, temperatures are between -5 and -15 degrees but also here temperatures can drop well below -30 degrees sometimes.
+In the lower parts of Kyrgyzstan, summers are around 27 °C maximum, and around 15 °C at night.
+During winter, temperatures are between -5 °C and -15 °C but also here temperatures can drop well below -30 °C sometimes.